Multi-Group Fairness Evaluation via Conditional Value-at-Risk Testing: Testing for CVaR Fairness

 \subsection{Data collection process}

 In order to test for $\texttt{F\_CVaR}_{\alpha}(\bw)$, we need to collect an audit dataset $\audit$.
-We propose two ways of collecting this dataset --- weighted sampling (Definition \ref{def:weightedsampling}) and attribute-specific sampling (Definition \ref{def:attributesampling}).
+We propose two ways of collecting this dataset --- weighted sampling (Definition \ref{def:weightedsampling}) and attribute specific sampling (Definition \ref{def:attributesampling}).
 We denote $M_g$ as the number of samples from group $g$ in the audit dataset.
 In general, $M_g$ can be a random variable.

 Due to the cost of acquiring new samples, there is a limit on the dataset size one can collect.
 For this reason, next, we define the notion of a data budget that a practitioner may have when testing for CVaR fairness.